neu-se/CS4530-Spring-2024/tutorials/week4-react.md

 export default HelloWorld;
 ```

-For the list of all the supported events refer https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events/#list-of-event-types
+For the list of all the supported events refer [here](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events/#list-of-event-types)

-Please check the list of commom events and instances in which they are used https://react.dev/reference/react-dom/components/common
+Please check the list of common events and instances in which they are used [here](https://react.dev/reference/react-dom/components/common)

 ## React Hooks

 React hooks are built-in functions which allows us to use state and other lifecycle features.
 The most basic hooks used by react are useState() which adds a state variable to a react component and useEffect() which is the lifecycle hook for a component.
-State of component referes to the data it is holding at a particular moment in time.
+State of component refers to the data it is holding at a particular moment in time.

 ### useState():

 <a href="https://codesandbox.io/s/nervous-morse-o3pwqm?file=/src/tutorial/UseStateExample.tsx" target="_blank">view in sandbox</a>

 In this section we will see how we can add state to a React Component using the useState() hook provided by React.
-The useState hook takes the initial value of the state variable as an argument, the initial state can be any type you want (a string, a number, an array, an object) or a function.
+The useState hook takes the initial value of the state variable as an argument, the initial state can be any type you want (a string, a number, an array, an object or a function).
 Only on the first render will the initial value be assigned.
 Each useState call returns a two-element array.
 The state variable is the first element of the array, followed by a function to change the variable's value.

-1. We'll start by defining and initializing state for the number of times the button is clicked, by adding the a state variable as follows:
+1. We'll start by defining and initializing state for the number of times the button is clicked, by adding the state variable as follows:

 ```tsx
 import {useState} from 'react';